 The Parent Company is engaged in the business of real estate development in Cagayan de Oro City and Initao in Misamis Oriental; Tanay, Rizal; Valencia City, Bukidnon and Butuan City, Agusan del Norte.
-The Parent Company, through its subsidiaries, also ventured into palm oil milling and power generation.
+The Parent Company, through its subsidiaries, also ventured into palm oil milling, power generation and irradiation services.

-The Parent Company's shares of stock are listed and are currently traded at the Philippine Stock Exchange (PSE).
+The Parent Company's common and preferred shares of stock are listed and are currently traded at the Philippine Stock Exchange (PSE) (see Note 17).